 - Similar design with Pegasus 35

 - Some people have complained that this shoes is sized tight

-“Great long run shoes without too much weight” said one of their users.
+“Great long run shoes without too much weight,” said one of their users.
 Indeed, Saucony Triumph 17 is known for its extremely comfortable ride.
 With its PWRRUN+ Midsole and plush inner construction.
-It provides a little boost on the long run with its responsible midsole.
+It provides a little boost in the long run with its responsible midsole.